 What Happens Next?

-- Choose your favorite character from a story.
-What happens to that character after the story ends?
+- What happens to the main character after the story ends?

 - What if you suddenly found out you had a twin?